CBD during home quarantine - 3 of the most common uses.

 Let's dive a little deeper and see how it's actually being used.

-People are turning to CBD oil to help with their anxiety issues, especially at a time like this.
+People are turning to CBD oil to help with their stress, angst and panic issues, especially at a time like this.
 Whether it’s CBD oil & tinctures, or CBD Gummies, people claim CBD helps to alleviate their symptoms.
-Some going as far as stating that they have gotten off their anti-anxiety drugs completely.
+Some going as far as stating that they have gotten off their prescription drugs completely.

-While new and more detailed studies are being conducted now, a 2015 article in Neurotherapeutics reviewed previous studies and states that CBD oil is potentially useful in treating different forms of anxiety including Generalized Anxiety Disorder, Social Anxiety Disorder, and Panic Disorder.
+While new and more detailed studies are being conducted now, a 2015 article in Neurotherapeutics reviewed previous studies and states that CBD oil is potentially useful in treating different forms of mental health disorders including Generalized Anxiety Disorder, Social Anxiety Disorder, and Panic Disorder.

-There is promise, and it's clearly understandable why some people are buying CBD online for anxiety relief.
+There is promise, and it's clearly understandable why some people are buying CBD online for relief.

 So does CBD help us catch more Zzz’s?